 If the release of this report, or discussion raised by it, causes you to feel distress, you can call the Universities Australia National University Support Line on 1800 572 224.

 Members of the UTS community who experience distress as a result of sexual assault or are concerned about a student can contact the UTS Sexual Assault Support Line during office hours on 1800 531 626.

 In an emergency, if the person is in immediate danger or needs urgent medical attention, call 000.
 UTS campus security should also be contacted.

 UTS campus security is available 24 hours a day by dialling extension 6 from an internal telephone or by calling freecall number 1800 249 559 from a mobile phone.

 For assistance regarding sexual harassment, students and staff can seek advice and support from a senior staff member in their faculty or unit, or through these services:

-UTS has a dedicated web portal for easy access to information on support options within UTS and the external community.
+UTS has a dedicated sexual assault, indecent assault & sexual harassment information page for easy access to information on support options within UTS and the external community.